 The infrastructure was created by British engineer Col. J.A.
 Fuller and it has been in Early English Gothic revival style.
 The first sitting in the house was on 10 January 1879 as the work on the present building of the High Court was completed in November 1878.

 Cases, Chief Justice, the Judges, Jurisdiction and the Benches at Mumbai High Court

+As mentioned above, the court has a Authorized strength of 75 judges and also has a proportion of 1:1.61 million: judges to people.
 The Bombay High Court reportedly handles 3.4 lakh cases- both civil and criminal and a whole bunch of 32 sitting judges of the same court disposed around 2,000 cases back in the year 2004, as reported by various media sources.

 Also as earlier mentioned, the Bombay High Court has the given states under its juridiction Maharashtra, Goa and the Union territories of Daman and Diu and Dadra and Nagar Haveli and also has benches in Aurangabad, Panaji and Nagpur.
 The Bar Council of Goa and Maharashtra has enrolled approximately 90,000 Advocates on its Roll till October 2009- as per the information available.

 Historical Cases administrated by the Bombay High Court